bridgpal/wdi-hk-2/README.md

 It's a very nice place, especially in Cyberport

-Today is a beautiful day.
+Today is a beautiful day in Hong Kong.